 Each month I pick 10 of you to show off how awesome you all are, give you a chance to inspire our other readers, give us a chance to support each other and of course to promote your projects and ideas to our over 30,000 monthly readers!

-Oh and one of the 10 wins a free skype coaching session with me to see how I can help your project succeed.
+And one of the 10 wins a free Skype coaching session with me to see how I can help your project succeed.

 This month’s winner is… Claire Charamnac.

 Congrats Claire – I’ll be in touch soon!